M1v1savva/mini-renderer/README.md

 ## Minimalist renderer from scratch

 This is me following [tinyrenderer](https://github.com/ssloy/tinyrenderer/wiki) course by [ssloy](https://github.com/ssloy).
 Tinyrenderer is a series of articles about 3D graphics and basic geometry behind it.
-For a project built pretty much from scratch you can generate some cool results.
+For a project built from scratch the output is pretty cool.

-Also, I obviously don't own the model used for rendering.

 ---